ilikeserena/tikzrenderer/README.md

 ```
    As a result we should see a .png image and a .svg image (see next item if SVG does not work).

-8. Add support for SVG to the web server if it doesn't work:
+8. Add support for SVG to the web server if it doesn't work.
    Edit /opt/lampp/etc/httpd.conf and add in the `<IfModule mime_module>` section:
 ```
     AddType image/svg+xml svg svgz